-Users have the option to add Authentication licenses to any of the plans mentioned above.
+Users have the option to add Application licenses to any of the plans mentioned above.
 This feature expands the scanning capabilities and would be especially valuable to:

 Anyone managing a web-app with a login page – the functionality available to authenticated users is often much more sensitive and would pose a greater risk if exploited by a malicious authenticated user.

-Developers/managers that are seeking reassurance that any updates they’re releasing are free of vulnerabilities.
+Developers/managers seeking reassurance that any updates they’re releasing are free of vulnerabilities.

 Anyone needing to satisfy a client or compliance requirement for authenticated web-app scanning.

-For more information, have a read of our Authenticated Web app scanning article.
+For more information, have a read of Web-app scanning with Intruder.